 Below are a few of the major Do’s and Don’ts when it comes to Business Succession Planning.

 - Begin the Business Succession process sooner rather than later: One of the biggest mistakes a family business can make when thinking about business succession is, “I’ll get to it someday”.
 As many of us understand, time can pass quicker than we all may want it to.
 Unfortunately, many family-owned businesses wait too long to prepare.
 Along with time, we must prepare for the unthinkable.
 Although we never want to think about it, we must prepare for it.
-Taking time to prepare today will be beneficial for both you and your family long-term.
+Taking time to prepare today may be beneficial for both you and your family long-term.
 Preparing a trust or a buy-sell agreement can keep interests in the family regardless of any future events.

 - Understand what your business needs moving forward: One exercise that may be useful is to think of your business as a living being.
 What does the family business need moving forward?
 In preparing a business succession plan, you should not only consider your family in your decision making, but also consider what does the Family Business need at this point and in the future?
 Once you have established a comprehensive plan, thought out or in writing, you should constantly be reviewing, revising, and updating.
-A current and frequently updated Business Succession Plan will be the best course of action for you, your family, and your business.
+A current and frequently updated Business Succession Plan may be the best course of action for you, your family, and your business.

 - Consult Business Succession Experts: Many of us do not prepare our own taxes, many of us do not perform our own medical surgeries, and many of us do not even cut our own hair!
 Guidance from a Business Succession Expert can help navigate family-owned businesses throughout the process.
 The expert should save you time, money and headaches.
 A Business Succession Expert can help put what your Business Succession Plan needs in writing, take advantage of the many gifting opportunities, and point you in the right direction when it comes to strategy and implementation.